oda-hub/mmoda-manifesto/README.md

 | **Prepared-By** | _VS_ |
 | **Status** | _Draft_ |

+## Purpose of ODA

+ODA is meant to be **collection of interfaces, adapters, and tools to leverage existing data analysis workflows and workflow management platform**.
+It is not meant to be itself an all-around distributed runner system (like was done and is done by various specific project).

 ## Attribution for Data And Software: Provencance

 The platform itself contain very limited (if any) additions to scientific data analysis workflows.